andylemin/PFUI/README.md

 ------
 ### A Solution;

-**PFUI Firewall** changes the traditional filtering method by instead always _blocking_ all egress traffic by default (thus stopping DoH, Proxy bypasses with BYOD, Botnets, Malware, script-kiddies and hampering Hackers etc).
+**PFUI Firewall** changes the traditional filtering method by instead _always_ blocking all egress traffic by default (thus stopping DoH, Proxy bypasses with BYOD, and Botnets & Malware using dial-back techniques etc).

 To permit the legitimate traffic, PFUI simply glue's the DNS layer to the Firewall layer, by installing all DNS resolved IP addresses into PF Tables (and PF Persist Files), just-in-time (non-blocking), or always-in-time